Skip to main content

 Shopify's new Customer Accounts

-For stores using Shopify's Customer Accounts, there are four customer-facing email templates available in the app.
+For stores using Shopify's new Customer accounts, there are four customer-facing email templates available in the app.

-Account verification (legacy) - Sent to an existing customer when their email must be verified.
+• Account verification - Sent to an existing customer when their email must be verified.

 Shopify's Legacy Customer Accounts